 The other night I was listening to a song called 1971.
 The lyrics got me thinking about that year.
 What could I recall of that time?
 I remembered I'd been to a Pink Floyd concert - with Dad.
 I wasn't allowed on my own - mum worried about me becoming exposed to drugs and sex.
 I was sixteen.
 Although I don't suppose much has changed, it seemed things were different in those days.

-I decided to record the gig on a BASF 240 cassette, or was it a 180?
-Difficult to recall that detail now, but anyway, I taped the show and in the following years, my brothers and I wore the thing out.
-The songs, the voices in the crowd I came to know by heart.
+I decided to record the gig on a BASF 240 minute cassette, or was it a 180?
+It's difficult to recall that detail now, but anyway, I taped the show, and in the following years, my brothers and I wore the thing out.
+The songs, the voices in the crowd, I came to know by heart.
 Eventually, it broke, got tangled up around the rollers of the player.
-I never would have thrown it, but someone in the household did.
-I can’t tell you how many times I lamented the loss of that tape.
+I would never have thrown it, but someone in the household did.
+That was getting on for fifty years back.
+I can't tell you how many times since I've lamented the loss of that tape.

-In the morning, I got up and checked YouTube for any footage of that particular show.
-There was none.
-A couple of audience recordings of really poor quality, just as mine had been.
-Then I spotted one which said, good quality.
-The Return of the Son of Nothing, the original title of Echoes.
-I selected play.
-Roger Waters announced the name of the song and I heard a familiar voice say.
+The following day, I got up and checked YouTube for any footage of that particular show.
+There wasn't any - apart from a couple of audience recordings of inferior quality, just as mine had been.
+Then I spotted one labelled Good Quality - The Return of the Son of Nothing, the original title of Floy's album Echoes.
+I selected the play button.
+Roger Waters announced the name of the song, and I heard a familiar voice say.
 'Do you know that one?'
-Moments later, another, perhaps even more familiar, 'No I've never heard it.'
+Moments later, another, perhaps even more familiar.
+'No, I've never heard it.'